Non-Tariff Barriers to Trade

 Conformity Assessment

-The Office of National Standardization Council (ONSC) of Thailand is part of TISI that is responsible for the impartiality of accreditation activities, including certification bodies, inspection bodies, and laboratory accreditation.
-Through the process of the Thai accreditation system, the Office of National Standardization Council gives formal recognition that a conformity assessment body is competent to carry out specific functions or tasks according to relevant international requirements.
-TISI issues product certifications according to established Thai standards and is an accredited body for ISO and Hazard Analysis and Critical Control Points (HACCP) certifications in Thailand.
+The Office of the National Standardization Council of Thailand, part of TISI, oversees the impartiality of accreditation activities, including the accreditation of certification bodies, inspection bodies, and laboratories.
+It formally recognizes the competence of conformity assessment bodies to perform specific functions in line with international standards.
+TISI issues product certifications based on established Thai standards and is accredited to issue certifications under ISO standards and Hazard Analysis and Critical Control Points in Thailand.

 E-mail: saraban@tisi.mail.go.th